Quasiperiodic nondipole ionization dynamics in the x-ray stabilization regime: Nondipole regime

 \subsection{Nondipole regime: Coulomb momentum transfer}

 It is known that the Coulomb effects play an essential role for the strong field ionization in the stabilization regime \cite{Foerre_2006}.
-The photoelectron momentum distribution (PMD) in this case shows an additional lobe into the direction opposite to the laser propagation direction, see Fig.~\ref{Fig-7} (the appearance of the interference structures in PMD are discussed in Ref.~\cite{Geng_2021}).
+The photoelectron momentum distribution (PMD) in this case shows an additional lobe into the direction opposite to the laser propagation direction, see Fig.~\ref{Fig-7} (the appearance of the interference structures in PMD is discussed in Ref.~\cite{Geng_2021}).
 This counterintuitive behavior is the result of the interplay between the electromagnetic and Coulomb forces.
 Due to the nondipole drift the electron spends more time during the interaction at $z>0$ and experience the Coulomb momentum transfer (CMT) in the opposite direction.
 Moreover, the classical trajectories of ionized electrons which contribute to the anomalous nondipole lobe in PMD will be captured in the case of the dipole interaction.
 The larger the Coulomb momentum transfer during the interaction is, the larger will be the contribution into the PMD anomalous lobe.
 Therefore, we anticipate that the CMT during the interaction will provide an additional characteristic parameter for the ionization yield in the nondipole regime $a_0\gtrsim 0.1$.
 We calculate CMT during the interaction

-where the expectation value of the Coulomb force $\langle -\boldsymbol{\nabla} V(r) \rangle$ is calculated with the electron wave packet. {The total values of CMT $\langle p^C_z \rangle$ after the end of the interaction for $a_0=0.17$ and $a_0=0.21$ are} presented in Fig.~\ref{Fig-8}(a).
+with the expectation value of the Coulomb force $\langle -\boldsymbol{\nabla} V(r) \rangle$.
+The total values of CMT $\langle p^C_z \rangle$ after the end of the interaction for $a_0=0.17$ and $a_0=0.21$ are presented in Fig.~\ref{Fig-8}(a).
 For the both cases, the expectation value of the momenta of the final electron wave packet $\langle p_z \rangle$ and the Coulomb induced momenta Eq.~\eqref{eq:newton} nearly coincide.
 At $a_0=0.21$ there is a good correlation to the ionization yield.
 At $a_0=0.17$ the correlation is mostly qualitative.
 This is because the CMT of Eq.~(\ref{eq:newton}) is calculated via the total wave function of the electron, but the part of it recombines to the ground state after the interaction.
 Thus, we can take the total CMT $\langle p^C_z \rangle$ as a characteristic parameter for the ionization in the nondipole regime when the ionization yield is significant and is mostly determined by the ZEP.

 In the case of $a_0=0.21$, from one side the CMT shows well-defined oscillations with respect to the interaction time [Fig.~\ref{Fig-8}(a)], but from another side $\langle z(t) \rangle$ increases almost monotonously with the interaction time [Fig.~\ref{Fig-5}], which would raise a question on the source of CMT.
 It is right that $\langle z(t) \rangle$ (and the distance from the core) increases with the interaction time due to the nondipole drift, however, the dynamics includes additionally slow oscillation induced by the Coulomb force.
 Due to the latter the electron wave packet is slowed down at the turning points of the Coulomb induced orbiting, {remains a} long time at the same position, and acquires a large CMT.
 This is confirmed by Fig.~\ref{Fig-8}(b) showing that the CMT is correlated with the slowing down of $\langle v_z \rangle$.